guranda26/ecommerce-website/README.md

 ### `npm run build`

-Builds the app for production using webpack.
+Builds the app for production using Vite.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified, and the filenames include the hashes.

 ### `npm run eject`